|UCAS code||Typical offer||Length|

 Our teaching is designed to prepare you for the assessment.
 You will also have tutorials and problem classes to help you revise and answer any question you might have.

 We give students feedback on work completed in a variety of ways.
 You will receive both written and verbal feedback to help you improve and develop your work.
 In addition your will meet regularly with your academic supervisor who will offer guidance and support throughout your degree and help develop your physics problem solving skills.

 We can make appropriate adjustments to assessment procedures for students with disabilities.
 See the University's disability support pages for further details.

 Physics graduates are highly sought after by employers across a range of disciplines.
-While many graduates go on to careers that use their knowledge and expertise in physics.
-However as physics is so central in the span of scientific subjects physicists are readily employed in other areas such as computing or electronics.
+A high proportion of graduates go on to careers that use their knowledge and expertise in physics.
+However as physics is so central in the span of scientific subjects physicists are readily employed in other disciplines such as computing, electronics, chemistry and mathematics.